raazsecret10/DB1-Deutsche-Boerse-resists-to-war-news-Mar-Apr2026/README.md

 Deutsche Boerse (DB1) seems to not getting affected from war news and systematics shocks.
-The analysis is for the dates March 2nd ( A normal day) and March 3rd (Start of the war) , and 13th and 14th of April, the previous day and the day of Ceasfire.
+The analysis is for the dates FEB 28th ( A normal day) and March 2nd (Start of the war) , and 7th and 8th of April, the previous day and the day of Ceasfire.
 All dates are in 2026.